kaihokori/pf/README.md

 >
 > This repository only contains the iOS application.
 The backend services, including APIs and database management, are hosted separately and are not included here.

+## Theme Configuration

+- The active UI theme is stored under the `selectedTheme` key in `UserDefaults` and exposed to the iOS Settings app via `Settings.bundle`.
+- Users can switch themes inside the **Account → Appearance** panel or from the Settings app; both surfaces stay in sync at runtime.
+- Selecting **Multicolour** restores the original Pump Fitness gradient backgrounds per tab, while any other theme applies a global gradient + accent override.
+- Aurora, Midnight, Solar Flare, and Obsidian now ship with light/dark palettes (background + accent) so copy stays legible regardless of system appearance.
+- The `ThemeManager` observable object keeps SwiftUI views updated (background gradients + accent colour) and listens for external preference changes.

 ## Tech Stack Summary

 | Layer           | Tech                                |